 From the M25, junction 26

 Follow signs to Loughton (then to Epping).
-Drive uphill through the forest to the roundabout.
-Take the first left exit (B1393), passing the garage on the left.
-In slightly over half a mile, turn left, signposted Upshire.
+Drive uphill through the forest to the roundabout. with Miller and Carter Steakhouse on the left.
+Take the first left exit (B1393), passing the SHELL garage on the left.
+In slightly over half a mile, turn left.
 After a few hundred yards you will see on the right the entrance gates and gate houses to Copped Hall.

 From Woodford and Loughton